 Aggressive hybrid funds combine both debt and equity and hence are less volatile.
 Large-cap funds invest in large companies and tend to give moderate returns at a low risk.
-Multi-cap funds invest in companies of all sizes and are the best equity funds to own to have exposure to companies of all sizes.
+Flexi-cap funds invest in companies of all sizes and are the best equity funds to own to have exposure to companies of all sizes.
 For investors who can take higher risk, mid- and small-cap funds are the right choice.
 Finally, funds investing in just one sector or one theme should be avoided as they can show wild swings and provide no diversification.

 3. Fund performance:

 Investing in performing funds is absolutely essential to achieve your goals.
 You can start by checking the star rating of a fund on the Value Research website.
 Two other things that you should check are (i) consistency in performance and (ii) the fund manager's track record.